DEPARTMENT DIRECTORS AND DEPUTIES

 Department of Defense (DOD)

-Brigadier General Stephen Logan, Deputy Adjutant General
+Major General Stephen Logan, Adjutant General

 He has also served as the Chief of Staff for the Hawaiʻi Army National Guard, Deputy United States Property and Fiscal Officer for Hawaiʻi, Brigade Commander of the 29th Infantry Brigade Combat Team, and as Deputy Chief of Staff of Aviation for the Hawaiʻi Army National Guard.
 In these roles, Stephen demonstrated a distinguished record of performing management practices to exercise mission command over large formations, generated various forms of communicative products, and managed complex financial programs.